Marcus Aurelius: War with Parthia (161–166)

 On his deathbed, Antoninus spoke of nothing but the state and the foreign kings who had wronged him.
 One of those kings, Vologases IV of Parthia, made his move in late summer or early autumn 161.
 Vologases entered the Kingdom of Armenia (then a Roman client state), expelled its king and installed his own – Pacorus, an Arsacid like himself.
 The governor of Cappadocia, the frontline in all Armenian conflicts, was Marcus Sedatius Severianus, a Gaul with much experience in military matters.

-Convinced by the prophet Alexander of Abonoteichus that he could defeat the Parthians easily and win glory for himself, Severianus led a legion (perhaps the IX Hispana) into Armenia, but was trapped by the great Parthian general Chosrhoes at Elegeia, a town just beyond the Cappadocian frontiers, high up past the headwaters of the Euphrates.
+Convinced by the prophet Alexander of Abonoteichus that he could defeat the Parthians easily and win glory for himself, Severianus led a legion (perhaps the IX Hispana) into Armenia, but was trapped by the Parthian general Chosrhoes at Elegeia, a town just beyond the Cappadocian frontiers, high up past the headwaters of the Euphrates.
 After Severianus made some unsuccessful efforts to engage Chosrhoes, he committed suicide, and his legion was massacred.
 The campaign had lasted only three days.

 There was threat of war on other frontiers as well – in Britain, and in Raetia and Upper Germany, where the Chatti of the Taunus mountains had recently crossed over the limes.
 Marcus was unprepared.
 Antoninus seems to have given him no military experience; the biographer writes that Marcus spent the whole of Antoninus's twenty-three-year reign at his emperor's side and not in the provinces, where most previous emperors had spent their early careers.

 More bad news arrived: the Syrian governor's army had been defeated by the Parthians, and retreated in disarray.
 Reinforcements were dispatched for the Parthian frontier.
 P. Julius Geminius Marcianus, an African senator commanding X Gemina at Vindobona (Vienna), left for Cappadocia with detachments from the Danubian legions.
 Three full legions were also sent east: I Minervia from Bonn in Upper Germany, II Adiutrix from Aquincum, and V Macedonica from Troesmis.

 The northern frontiers were strategically weakened; frontier governors were told to avoid conflict wherever possible.
 M. Annius Libo, Marcus's first cousin, was sent to replace the Syrian governor.
 His first consulship was in 161, so he was probably in his early thirties, and as a patrician, he lacked military experience.
 Marcus had chosen a reliable man rather than a talented one.